gettyimages/gettyimages-api_dotnet/README.md

 }
 ````

 Results are returned as `dynamic`.
-Visit the [Connect API Interactive Documentation](https://connect.gettyimages.com/swagger) to learn more about available parameters and to see what the response object look like.
+Visit the [API Interactive Documentation](https://api.gettyimages.com/swagger) to learn more about available parameters and to see what the response object look like.

 ### Building From Source Code
 _This is only necessary if you would like to contribute to the project.
 Otherwise, use the [Nuget Package](#using-the-nuget-package)_